nmattia/skapa/README.md

 The models can be customized and downloaded, and are meant to be then sliced and 3D printed (see [Printables page](https://www.printables.com/model/1133217-skapa-parametric-app-for-ikea-skadis-pegboard)).

 SKÅPA is a **passion project**, not a commercial product of any kind!
-I want to give myself the freedom to obsess over small details for hours or scrap entire features if necessary.
+To learn about how it works and how it was built, read [this](https://nmattia.com/posts/2025-03-24-skapa-intro/).

 ### The name SKÅPA